briandemant/exiftags-node/README.md

 Compiling
 -------

-The final result is a js file (to avoid coffeescript as runtime dependency) so before committing please remember to compile
+The final result is a js file (to avoid coffeescript as runtime dependency).
+So before committing please remember to compile

 	coffee -c -o lib/ src/